inlets/inlets-operator/README.md

 Any Service of type `LoadBalancer` can be exposed within a few seconds.

 Since exit-servers are created in your preferred cloud (around a dozen are supported already), you'll only have to pay for the cost of the VM, and where possible, the cheapest plan has already been selected for you.
-For example with Hetzner that's about 3 EUR / mo, and with DigitalOcean it comes in at around 5 USD - both of these VPSes come with generous bandwidth allowances, global regions and fast network access.
+For example with Hetzner ([coming soon](https://github.com/inlets/inlets-operator/issues/115)) that's about 3 EUR / mo, and with DigitalOcean it comes in at around 5 USD - both of these VPSes come with generous bandwidth allowances, global regions and fast network access.

 ## Video demo